Mastering TipKit: Basics

 https://cdn.fatbobman.com/image-20231015165115831.png

-You can combine unique modifiers, standard view modifiers, and Text and Image with additional information together.
+Unique modifiers, standard view modifiers, and Text and Image containing additional information can be combined.

 Swift